This library is marked in Alpha stage but is already used in production.

 Expose a static member Create(name : string)

-property as recommended in HTML5.
+name property as recommended in HTML5.
 This name will be used to identify the field for dispatching the messages in your form.

 static member Create(name : string) =